apache/nuttx/configs/README.txt

 		CONFIG_NXFONTS_CHARBITS
 		  The number of bits in the character set.
 Current options are only 7 and 8.
 The default is 7.
-		CONFIG_NXFONT_SANS
+		CONFIG_NXFONT_SANS23X27
-		  At present, there is only one font.
-But if there were were more, then this option would select the sans serif font.
+		  At present, there is only one font, a 23x27 sans serif font.
+But if there were were more, then this option would select that sans serif font.

 	NX Multi-user only options: